 The Carry On star, the on-stage tragedy - and the reason Les Dawson refused to set foot in Sunderland Empire

-When Sid James took to the stage at Sunderland Empire in 1976, he was one of the most recognisable faces in the country.
+When Sid James took to the stage at Sunderland Empire 44 years ago today, he was one of the most recognisable faces in the country.

 The South African-born actor had appeared in 19 of the hit Carry On comedies after replacing comedian Ted Ray in the cast of 1960's Carry On Constable.

 And he was a national TV star, having played the lead in Bless this House for the last four years.

 But his appearance on the Empire stage on April 26, 1976, in a revival of the 1969 farce The Mating Season was to be his last performance.

 Sidney "Sid" James made his career as the archetypal lovable Cockney rogue – but he was actually born Solomon Joel Cohen to a middle-class Jewish family in South Africa in 1913.

 After initially working as a hairdresser, he joined the Johannesburg Repertory Players and served as a lieutenant in an entertainment unit during the war, before moving to Britain.

 He made his film debut in 1947, and appeared in a series of roles in such well-loved movies as The Lavender Hill Mob and The Titfield Thunderbolt.